 Now the Mets first few years were squads of has beens and rookies.
 They did bring back some of the stars from the Brooklyn Dodgers days like Gil Hodges & Duke Snider, and this was good.
 Met fans didn't mind as they embraced anyone they could.
 Marv Throneberry and Rod Kanehl became fan favorites.

 Marv Throneberry-_________(1963 Fleer)

 So did Ron Hunt, who was the best prospect the team had.
 He came in second behind Pete Rose for Rookie Of The Year in 1963.
 Hunt was the teams first legitimate all-star as he was the first Met to start the mid season classic in the 1964 A.S.G. at Shea Stadium.

 I liked him.
 He was a scrappy player with good hands.
 From what I've read he wanted to be a Met.
 He was disappointed when they traded him to L.A. before the 1967 season.
-It would have been cool if Hunt was around for the miracle of '69 and I might make a fantasy '70 Hunt card for that some day.

 I didn't get to see Hunt play until the early 70s, when he was with Montreal.
 I knew his place in Met history because of trivia questions and old yearbooks.
 Back then he was more widely known for holding the record of most times being hit by a pitch.
 He did crowd the plate.
 He played like a well seasoned infielder.

 The early 60's Met teams were never in contention and, although the team had some former all-stars and up and coming rookies, never really had a prime superstar during those early years.

 Now imagine if somehow the Mets could have gotten Willie Mays still in his prime.
 Say hey!
 I know it's crazy.
 But it's my fantasy.